*IMPORTANT NOTICE: In compliance with the Governor's executive order, the UH South Wellness Center will be closed until further notice.

-The new UH South Wellness Center, scheduled to open November 6, 2017, will offer convenient access to physical activity equipment and services, as well as other health and well-being programs, to Michigan Medicine faculty and staff.
-Once opened, it will be available to members 24 hours a day, seven days a week.
+The new UH South Wellness Center offers convenient access to physical activity equipment and services, as well as other health and well-being programs, to Michigan Medicine faculty and staff.
+It is available to members 24 hours a day, seven days a week.

 Location: 8th floor of UH South (the easiest way to get there is to take the Number 9 elevators to the 8th floor)

-Contact: Questions about the new wellness center should be directed to MHealthy at (734) 647-7888 or UHSouthfirstname.lastname@example.org
+If you have questions about the new wellness center, call MHealthy at (734) 615-9790 or email UHSouthfirstname.lastname@example.org

 Membership to UH South Wellness Center is not currently available.
 If you are a Michigan Medicine faculty or staff member interested in purchasing a membership, please add your name to the waitlist.

-If memberships become available, the earliest we will be inviting employees to purchase a membership is spring 2018.
-At that time, we will email waitlisted employees – in the order they appear on the waitlist – with the opportunity to purchase a membership.
+If memberships become available, we will email waitlisted employees – in the order they appear on the waitlist – with the opportunity to purchase a membership.

 - A limited number of memberships (1,200) are available.

-- All Michigan Medicine active full- and part-time faculty and staff are eligible to become members if their name was chosen through the lottery process.
+- All Michigan Medicine active full- and part-time faculty and staff are eligible to become members.
 Temps and volunteers are not eligible.
 There is no contract or initiation fee.

 - A membership is $10 per month, which covers the cost of facility maintenance and towel service.